poseidon/typhoon/docs/topics/performance.md

 * Only [certain AWS EC2 instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#jumbo_frame_instances) allow jumbo frames.
 This is why the default MTU on AWS must be 1480.
 * Between Flannel and Calico, performance differences are usually minimal.
 Platform and configuration differenes dominate.
 * Pods do not seem to be able to leverage the hosts' bonded NIC setup.
 Possibly a testing artifact.
+* Observing the same bonded NIC pod-to-pod limit suggests the bottleneck lies below flannel and calico.